“A robust performance in a year of significant challenge”

-Carr's (CARR.L), the Agriculture and Engineering Group, announces its results for the year ended 31 August 2019.
+Carr's (CARR.L), the Agriculture and Engineering Group, announces its full year results for the year ended 29 August 2020.

 Review of the year

 For the year ended 29 August 2020, in difficult market conditions the Group delivered a robust financial performance, with full year profitability slightly ahead of the Board’s revised expectations.
 Across both divisions, the Group responded well

 to managing the challenges arising from the COVID-19 pandemic.